How to Set Up XLAs in ServiceNow

 XLAs versus SLAs

-We often love our three-letter acronyms in business, with XLA another one to add to your list of 3LAs.
-As to what they are, they’re a necessary evolution of the traditional SLA used by service providers.
-Importantly, though, this is so much more than a fashion-based name change – with the replacement of “service” with “experience” (in the name) reflecting the need for service providers to also focus on demand-side performance metrics rather than solely those related to the supply-side.
-If it helps, you can think of this as what matters most to customers/end users rather than what matters most to the service provider.
+We often love three-letter acronyms (3LAs) in business, with XLA another one to add to your list.
+As to what XLAs are, they’re a necessary evolution of the traditional SLAs used by service providers.
+Importantly, though, this is so much more than a fashion-based name change – with the replacement of “service” with “experience” (in the name) reflecting the need for service providers to also focus on demand-side performance metrics rather than solely those related to the supply side.
+If it helps, you can think of demand-side performance metrics as what matters most to customers/end-users rather than what matters most to the service provider.

 Why XLAs offer more than SLAs

-While these might seem frivolous examples, hopefully they’re a good starting point for questioning whether your current SLAs and service level targets are fit-for-purpose.
+While these might seem frivolous examples, hopefully, they’re a good starting point for questioning whether your current SLAs are fit for purpose.
 Importantly, there are various perspectives to consider here.
-For example, do the service level targets allow your service provider organization to ensure that:
+For example, do the SLAs allow your service provider organization to ensure that:

-• Services are delivering on their promises in the eyes of the customer/end users.
+- Services are delivering on their promises in the eyes of customers/end-users.
 Or are there potentially “watermelon SLA” scenarios where, while performance metrics are consistently green, the service receivers are unhappy with the services they receive?

 The bottom line here is whether you’re totally confident that your current portfolio of performance metrics – including CSAT – is a true reflection of your service-provider organization’s relative level of success.

-Or do you need to introduce XLAs and experience targets to better measure and improve upon your service-provider organization’s operations, services, experiences, and outcomes based on the customer/end-user perspective?
-Leveraging both experience management and the ServiceNow NOW platform and data to better understand what customers and end users receive in terms of service and support.
+Or do you need to introduce XLAs to better measure and improve your operations, services, experiences, and outcomes based on the customer/end-user perspective?
+Leveraging both experience management and the ServiceNow NOW Platform and data to better understand what customers and end-users receive in terms of service and support.

 Start with knowing how you want to benefit from XLAs and experience measurement

-The context is important too.
+The context is important, too.
 For example, using the better insight to better manage outsourced partners and to drive improvements in the right places.
-After all, how often do the metrics used in outsourced IT arrangements show that all contracted targets are being met but end users aren’t happy with the IT services and support?
+After all, how often do the metrics used in outsourced IT arrangements show that all contracted targets are being met, but end-users aren’t happy with the IT services and support they receive?
 What’s usually missing here is the focus on what’s most important to the service receivers.

 We recommend the adoption of a four-stage approach to XLAs and experience management:

-1. Measurement – this is the collection of experience data which when combined with the operational data in ServiceNow will create meaningful insights.
-This can relate to experiences in different business areas, such as IT or human resources (HR), or how remote working is impacting employees.
+- Measurement – this is the collection of experience data which, when combined with the operational data in ServiceNow, will create meaningful insights.
+This can relate to experiences in different business areas, such as IT or Human Resources (HR), or how remote working impacts employees.

-2. Sharing – an important part of experience management is the sharing of the measurement data with stakeholders.
-It helps to create transparency and trust as well as opening up issues to all rather than just one person owning the data.
-It’s also great for working closer with partners and vendors as well as being motivating for them.
+- Sharing – an important part of experience management is sharing the measurement data with stakeholders.
+It helps to create transparency and trust as well as open up issues to all rather than just one person owning the data.
+It’s also great for working closer with partners and vendors and motivating them.

-3. Identification – with the constant flow of experience data, there’s now real-time insight into the experience end users are receiving and the areas that need improving.
-From this data, experience targets that fit your organization’s exact needs can be set.
+- Identification – with the constant flow of experience data, there’s now real-time insight into the experience end-users are receiving and the areas needing improvement.
+From this data, XLAs that fit your organization’s exact needs can be set.

-4. Improvement – after issue identification, deeper analysis of the experience data helps to find ways to improve the experience.
+- Improvement – after issue identification, deeper analysis of the experience data helps find ways to improve the experience.

 As shown in the image below, this is a cyclical approach.
-End users will continue to have experiences that will vary and change over time; therefore measurement is still needed to ensure that experience targets are being met.
-Including that any improvements and other changes aren’t adversely affecting employee happiness and productivity.
+End-users will continue to have experiences that vary and change over time; therefore, measurement is still needed to ensure that XLAs are met.
+Including ensuring that any improvements and other changes don’t adversely affect employee happiness and productivity.

 How to measure experience in ServiceNow

-End-user perceptions of IT have traditionally been measured via annual surveys or “every nth ticket” handled by the service desk.
-There are many issues with this approach including, for annual surveys, the speed of feedback and that responses are sought from all employees even though they might not have used the service in question.
+End-user perceptions of IT have traditionally been measured via annual surveys or asking questions about “every nth ticket” handled by the service desk.
+There are many issues with this approach – for example, with yearly surveys, there’s the speed of feedback and that responses are sought from all employees even though they might not have used the service in question.

 A better way to measure experience is to have focused audiences with feedback sought daily.
 This delivers a continuous stream of responses, and the employee effect of changes to service and support can be seen instantly.
 Importantly, this isn’t only the impact of experience-related improvements but also any other changes that affect ways of working.
 For example, for a phased ERP system rollout to one location at a time, the data-based insights and learnings can be used to improve the experience after each rollout.